moxiaozhuo187/southeast-asia-ai-labour-shock/README.md

 | HBase | NoSQL country-year profile lookup |
 | World Bank API | data source |

 The Hadoop tools were used as a validation layer for the Python analysis.
-Hive for SQL checks, Spark to recalculate everything from scratch and confirm zero numerical difference from the Python results, Pig to audit the data structure, HBase to store and query selected country-year profiles.
+Hive was used for SQL checks, Spark independently recalculated EVI, DRI, risk gap, and K-means results, Pig audited the long-format data structure, and HBase stored and queried selected country-year profiles.